lechmazur/buyout_game/README.md

    Each active seat gets one public statement and the scheduled simultaneous private DM subrounds.
 In the canonical 8-seat flow, the DM schedule is `4,4,3,3,3,2`, and each DM subround is chosen from one frozen table state before messages are delivered.

 3. **Transfers**
    Transfers are binding, integer-only, and private.
 Each seat may target at most **2** distinct recipients in the phase.
 Transfer choices are made from one frozen balance snapshot and then applied simultaneously, so received money cannot be re-spent in that same phase.
-The later public balance update shows the net effect without fully revealing who paid whom.
+The later public balance update shows only the net effect.

    Ordinary promises are non-binding.
 The binding economic actions in the protocol are transfers, structured settlement submissions, and fallback buyout bids.